George Lee Anderson

 "I didn't have a lot of talent, so I tried to make up for it with spit and vinegar." - Anderson

 Anderson opened 1959 as the Phillies regular second baseman and held on the the job the entire summer despite hitting just .218 with only 12 extra base hits in 152 games.
-However, his struggles at the plate spelled the end of his major league playing career, and he spent the next four seasons with the Toronto Maple Leafs of the International League.
+His struggles at the plate spelled the end of his major league playing career, and he spent the next four seasons with the Toronto Maple Leafs of the International League.
+His most notable teammates on the 1959 Phillies were Richie Ashburn and Robin Roberts, who were both 32 at the time.

 Minor League Manager and Big League Coach